truongngoclinh/reactive-ui-with-rxjava/README.md

-# REACTIVE UI DESIGN WITH RX JAVA
+# Reacive UI design with RxJava